blogs.sanpreetsingh.com

 The first step is to stop treating the distance like a vague mood.
 Name the pattern.
 Are you both emotionally exhausted?
 Are you holding resentment?
 Are you avoiding vulnerable conversations?
 Is one partner feeling chronically criticized?
 Is the marriage overloaded by stress or family pressure?
 Specific diagnosis leads to useful change.

 The second step is to rebuild emotional check-ins.
 Not every conversation needs to become a dramatic relationship summit.
-But couples often need regular moments where they ask better questions.
-What felt heavy this week?
-What did you need from me and not get?
-What have we stopped talking about?
-Where do you feel alone in this marriage right now?
+But couples often need regular moments where they ask better questions:

 The fourth step is to reduce defensive listening.
 Many emotionally distant couples technically hear each other but listen only for blame, not meaning.
 Reconnection often requires listening for the vulnerable layer beneath the complaint.